kchodakova/Diploma-thesis/README.md

 The project focuses on analyzing historical sales data and building models to forecast future sales.

 Main Libraries Used in this Diploma Thesis:

-- pandas
+- pandas – data loading, cleaning, transformation and aggregation
-- numpy
+- numpy – numerical calculations and transformations
-- matplotlib
+- matplotlib – data visualization
-- scipy
+- scipy – statistical testing
-- prophet
+- prophet – time series forecasting